liufei2008/LGUI_Document_Source/docs/FAQ/GetActorInsidePrefab/index.md

 ![](./12.png)

 The "As UIText" is the object you need.
-**NOTE** "FindChildByDisplayName" can only work with LGUI's UI element.
+**NOTE** "FindChildByDisplayName" can only work with LGUI's UI element, because other type of actor don't have persistent "DisplayName".